rtylerlucas/awildtylerappeared/content/posts/march-in-review-2020.md

 - Built a home office 🖥
 - Got promoted! 🎉
   - Feels good.
 Love my team, still loving Convoy.
 I'm grateful to work at a company that can thrive in the inflamed economic environment.
+- Digital Wellbeing ☀️
+  - In an effort to minimize the Youtube blackhole, I started agressively clicking "Not Interested" or even "Block Channel" for recommendations on the homepage.
+This dramatically reduce the homepage scrolling, though I don't think there's a world where scrolling Youtube is very healthy in the first place.

 ## Lowlights

 - No gym, no weights.
   - There is nothing I want more in this world at the moment than a pair of 35lb dumbbells.
 Sadly, they're out.
-- _Lots_ of internet surfing.
+- _Too_ much of internet.
   - Waiting for the code to compile?
 The muscle-memory in my fingers would navigate my attention to Hacker News, The Verge, Tech Crunch, Reddit, Polygon, Kotaku, faster than my brain could keep up with.
-If my phone was in hand, I would bounce between Instagram and Facebook in a very similar, instinctual fashion.
+Youtube sessions would mutate from well-intentioned education sessions into lowest-common-denominator mindlessness.
+With my phone was in hand, I could start infinitely scrolling Instagram, Facebook, and Reddit without a moment's notice of _why_ I had opened the app in the first place.

 ### Thoughts